eCubed/DevNotes/2018-12-10-04-payment-providers-stripe.md

 ## Upgrading and Downgrading

-Upgrading and downgrading are refered to as subscription changes in Recurly.
+Upgrading and downgrading are refered to as subscription changes in Stripe.
 Fortunately, since it's straightforward, we may immediately change the contract *at any time*.
-And Recurly will automatically calculate credits for the unused portion of the older plan and charges for the new plan (unit (second) price of the new plan times how many days left).
+Stripe will automatically calculate credits for the unused portion of the older plan and charges for the new plan (unit (second) price of the new plan times how many days left).

 For example, let's say that the user is currently on the Basic plan, $50/month billed every month.
 They signed up on January 1, and it is set to recur on February 1.
 They want to upgrade up to the Expert plan, which is $80/month also billed every month.
 They want to upgrade on January 7, or 25% of the way (approx for simplicity of calculation), which will result in 75% unused time for the old contract.
 So, first, let's take care of the old contract.
 They should be a credit of $37.50 for the unused portion of their current plan.
 For the higher plan, they'll be charged $80.00 * 0.75 (the remaining unused portion from the old contract) or $60.00.
 So the net charge to the customer will be $60.00 - $37.50 =
 $22.50.
-However, this $22.50 is not charged immediately.
-It will be charged at the end of the billing cycle along with the charge for the new plan in full.
-They will then be charged
-$22.50 + $80.00, which is $112.50, at the end of the current billing period.
+However, this $22.50 is not charged immediately (by default).
+It will be charged at the end of the billing cycle along with the full charge for the upcoming new plan.
+They will then be charged $22.50 + $80.00, which is $112.50, at the end of the current billing period.

 A similar calculation is performed for a downgrade, only resulting in a net refund to the consumer.